KanaDvfu/Yet-Another-Mod-1.19/README.md

 ## Working builds for testing and running
 All mod builds located in build/libs.

-## Reqirements
+## Requirements
-This mod reqires Fabric for 1.19.3:
+This mod requires Fabric for 1.19.3:
 ###### https://fabricmc.net/use/installer/
-Also Fabric API.jar in your mod repository is reqired:
+Also, Fabric API.jar in your mod repository is required:
 ###### https://modrinth.com/mod/fabric-api

 ## Optional Optimization